cwinters/cwinters.github.io/now/index.md

 __Work__

-* Close to a year in at [the US Digital Service](https://usds.gov/) and it's going great.
-I think.
-Onboarding and working entirely remotely has been more difficult than I anticipated.
-But the mission is amazing -- currently I'm working with the CDC to improve data reporting from states and transitioning off helping to run operations for [this project](https://reportstream.cdc.gov/).
-  The people I've worked with are among the best of my entire career.
-Really inspiring, and quite humbling.
+* I left [the US Digital Service](https://usds.gov/) a week ago and will be starting a new local-to-Pittsburgh job shortly.
+More soon.

-(updated 23-May-2022; see [Derek Sivers](http://sivers.org/now) for inspiration)
+(updated 28-July-2022; see [Derek Sivers](http://sivers.org/now) for inspiration)